10 Ways to Motivate Employees with One on One Meetings

 As a manager, your opinion and suggestion about an employee’s career trajectory will matter the most.

 You can help them hone their skills and overcome their weaknesses.

 Your interest in their career will motivate them to bring their best effort to the table.

-Pro Tip: Instead of asking cliched questions like “where do you see yourself in next 5 years”, dive deeper into your direct reports thinking.
+Pro Tip: Avoid asking “where do you see yourself in next 5 years”.
+Instead, ask a specific question to envisage your direct reports’ thinking.